KomaEc/Cm/README.md

 python run.py --file <path-to-file>
 ```
 For example, to run the test program, type `python run.py --file ./test/pre.cm`, and the program will be executed.
 The binary file will be recorded into `cm_out_bin.txt`.

+## Possible Improvement
+* Make instruction data type more heavy-weight.
+Currently, the instruction data type contains pure instruction.
+For transformation purpose, we can augment it with reference to its predecessor and successor.